jaalto/project--shell-script-performance-and-portability/CONTRIBUTING.md

   `x-portability-posix-*.sh`.
 Each file
   contains a simple shell feature test.
 The return code indicates whether the feature is supported.
-Incde two comment lines at the top of the file:
+Add two comment lines at the top of the file:

 ```